HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_and_file_based_export.md

 **User Session Reporting**: Periodically send user session reports to MHS, allowing the product team to monitor whether you are operating within the allocated package.
 These reports help assess if an upgrade to a higher-tier package is required based on the number of user sessions consumed.

-## Accessing MyHCL Software Usage Reporting Dashboard
+## Accessing MyHCL Software usage reporting dashboard
 Access the ???? section of the My HCLSoftware portal to review entitlements and user session consumption reports.

 **NEED TO INCLUDE SCREENSHOTS AND INSTRUCTIONS WHEN AVAILABLE FOR REVIEWING USAGE DATA**